matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/bridging-funds.md

 then the log message will state its failure.
 In this case the inclusion of the log can be proven on the L1 bridge to return the deposited funds back.

-The log message described above is not supported yet on our current testnet.
+The log message described above is not fully supported by our SDK on our current testnet.

 ### Withdrawals